soyunparrrk/ELIZA2019/README.md

 ![ELIZA2020](images/ELIZA2020.jpg)

-### Welcome to a phycological help center created with Wikihow technology.
+### Welcome to a phycological help center created with wikiHow technology.

 Due to the rapid change of the way of communications, the new generations seek education for human interaction.
-Eliza2020 is evolved from the one built in 1960's to sort out this situation.
+ELIZA2020 is evolved from the one built in 1960's to sort out this situation.

 Using *wikiHow* — an online wiki-style community consisting of an extensive database of how-to guides — ELIZA2020 is going to tell you how to handle your relationships and emotions even step by step.